 Aquamarine Gemstone and Jewelry Design Ideas Back to Top

 Aquamarine is a decorative gem that complements almost any skin or eye color, which makes it an all-time favorite for women the world over.
-It is a popular gem, universal to wear, readily available and moderately priced, and steadily growing in popularity and demand.
+It is a popular gem, that is easy to wear, readily available, moderately priced, and steadily growing in popularity and demand.
 Aquamarine possesses a durable hardness, which qualifies it for any type of jewelry application.
-Emerald, the sister stone of Aquamarine, is usually oiled to fill fractures and improve color, but Aquamarine requires no special treatment and is suitable for all kinds of jewelry, including daily-wearing rings.
+Emerald, the sister stone of aquamarine, is usually oiled to fill fractures and improve color, but aquamarine requires no special treatment and is suitable for all kinds of jewelry, including daily-wear rings.
 Aquamarine stone are exceptionally popular as earrings.
 Furthermore, perfect, transparent, six-sided crystals are occasionally worn uncut as necklace pendants.
-In addition to rings, pendants and earrings, you can find Aquamarine stones set as bracelets, necklaces, pins, brooches and more.
+In addition to rings, pendants and earrings, you can find aquamarine stones set as bracelets, necklaces, brooches and more.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary with size-to-weight ratio.
 Some stones are larger and others are smaller by weight in comparison to diamond.

-Gemstone Caring and Cleaning for your Aquamarine and Gemstone Jewelry Back to Top
+Aquamarine Gemstone and Jewelry Care and Cleaning Back to Top

-Aquamarine is one of the more durable of gemstones, but that doesn't mean it doesn't require special handling and care.
+Aquamarine is one of the more durable of gemstones, but it still requires careful handling and care.
 Avoid wearing aquamarine jewelry when working around harsh chemicals.
-To prevent scratches, always store Aquamarine separately from other types of gemstones and gemstone jewelry.
+To prevent scratches, always store aquamarine gemstones separately from other types of gemstone and gemstone jewelry.

-When cleaning, you can use warm soapy water and dry them using tissue or a soft cloth.
+When cleaning, you can use warm soapy water and dry aquamarine gems and jewelry using tissue or a soft cloth.
 Be sure to rinse your stones well to ensure all soapy residue is removed.
-Wrap your stones in a soft cloth when storing for extended periods of time, or place them into a fabric-lined box.
+Wrap your stones in a soft cloth when storing them for extended periods of time, or place them into a fabric-lined box.

 - First Published: September-14-2006